wookiesh/Swap/readme.md

 This is also based on a modification of the gateway interface:
 * data and command modes do not exist anymore
-* data sent to serialPort starting with 'D' (for data)
-* data sent to stamp starting with 'S' (for send)
+* data sent to stamps network starting with 'S' (for send)

 This projects uses socketstream as a communication framework.